The Utah Opportunity Chain: A Pathway Comparison

 - Private and for-profit medians are included for comparison.
 Sector labels are not destiny; institution and program matter.

-- Concurrent enrollment is the largest measured attainment gap among input pathways for attainment (Part 1); apprenticeship now has sponsor, DWS, and federal participant throughput data (Part 6) but still lacks Scorecard earnings comparables.
+- USHE R5 reports the widest attainment gap among input pathways between CE participants and non-participants (Part 1); apprenticeship now has sponsor, DWS, and federal participant throughput data (Part 6) but still lacks Scorecard earnings comparables.

 This capstone synthesizes Parts 1–8 using one comparison frame across all 63 Utah institutions in the College Scorecard subset.
 We do not prescribe a single “best” pathway.
 Families, counselors, and policymakers need different weights on cost, completion, earnings, and mobility.